Abbots Travel - National Parks in Scotland

 Hotels, Inns and Accommodation for National Parks in Scotland

-There are a few National Parks in Scotland and several Scenic Areas.
-National Parks are protected areas that make sure nature and wildlife are protected and people living and working in the area can continue to benefit from nature without destroying it.
 Scenic Areas are areas of land which are conserved because of their beautiful scenery and a mixture of richly diverse landscapes including prominent landforms, coastline, sea and freshwater lochs, rivers, woodlands and moorlands.
-Parts of the Scottish National Parks are also National Scenic Areas.

-See Also: Hotels for National Parks in England - Hotels for National Parks in Wales
+Hotels for National Parks in England

 Argyll Forest Park - National Park - Argyll & Bute - Argyll Forest Park Website

 The Argyll Forest Park is a magnificent stretch of rugged country.
 The mountains, glens, lochs and woodlands formed the very first Forest Park for public enjoyment to be established in Britain.
-It forms part of the North-West area of the Loch Lomond and the Trossachs National Park.

 Hotels and Inns for Argyll Forest Park